lotusnprod/lotus-manuscript/manuscript.md

 The possibilities for expansion and future applications of the Wikidata-based LOTUS initiative are significant.
 For example, properly formatted spectral data, e.g., data obtained by MS or NMR, can be linked to the Wikidata entries for the respective chemical compounds.
 MassBank [@doi:10/d8pdcr] and SPLASH [@doi:10.1093/bioinformatics/btq476] identifiers are already reported in Wikidata, and this existing information can be used to report MassBank or SPLASH records for example for *Arabidopsis thaliana* compounds ([https://w.wiki/3PJD](https://w.wiki/3PJD)).
-Such possibilities will help to bridge experimental data results obtained during the early stages of NP research with data that had been reported and formatted in different contexts.
+Such possibilities will help to bridge experimental data results obtained during the early stages of NP research with data that has been reported and formatted in different contexts.
 This opens exciting perspectives for structural dereplication, NP annotation, and metabolomic analysis.
 The authors have previously demonstrated that taxonomically-informed metabolite annotation is critical for the improvement of the NP annotation process [@doi:10/fm73].
 Alternative approaches linking structural annotation to biological organisms have also shown substantial improvements [@doi:10.1101/2021.03.18.435634].